Battle of Klyastitsy: The battle

-On 29 July 12 French cavalry squadrons were surprised and attacked by eight Russian Hussar and Cossack squadrons under Gen. Yakov Kulnev.
+On 30 July 12, French cavalry squadrons of Gen. Pierre Merle's separate detachment were surprised and attacked by eight Russian Hussar and Cossack squadrons of Gen. Yakov Kulnev's vanguard.
+During this action the French lost 167 only captured.

+Upon arrival in Klyastitsy, Oudinot received the following order from Napoleon:Pursue Wittgenstein on his heels, leaving a small force in Polotsk, in case he has rushed to the left.
+Upon my arrival in Vitebsk, I will send a corps to Nevel, which must establish communication with you.
+When you move from Polotsk to Sebezh, Wittgenstein will probably retreat to cover the Petersburg road; he has no more than 10,000 men, and you can go at him boldly.

-At that time Oudinot occupied the village of Klyastitsy on his advance towards St. Petersburg.
+Oudinot occupied the village of Klyastitsy on his advance towards St. Petersburg.
 There were 28,000 French troops, while the Russian Corps numbered 17,000.
 In spite of being outnumbered, Wittgenstein decided to fight.
 The battle started on 30 July at 2:00 pm.
-The Russian vanguard led by Kulnev (approximately 4,000 men) fought the French vanguard for the whole day near the village of Yakubov (Якубово).
-Kulnev managed to press the French but they kept the village under their control.
+The Russian vanguard led by Kulnev (approximately 4,000 men) fought the French vanguard in the face of Claude Legrand's infantry division for the whole day near the village of Yakubovo (Якубóво).
+Kulnev's troops consisted of: Platov 4th Don Cossack Regiment, Rüdiger Grodno Hussar Regiment, Denisyev 25th and Roth 26th Jaeger regiments, and Sukhozanet Horse Artillery Company No. 1 with 12 guns.
+As soon as Wittgenstein heard of Kulnev's encounter with the French, that day (30 July) he sent to him 23th and 24th jaeger Frolov regiments and Staden Artillery Company No. 14; accompanied by these units, Wittgenstein personally went to Kulnev.
+The remaining troops were ordered to speed up their movement.
+Kulnev managed to press the French with the help of reinforcement but they kept the village under their control and set it on fire before withdrawing.